Healthcare Educators

 If you are experiencing mental health issues, you are not alone.
 Seniors are more likely to suffer from depression, anxiety, and other mental health issues than any other age group.
 Your mental health is just as important as your physical health – think of it like any other medical condition.
 Untreated mental health issues can affect your physical well-being, leading to a lower quality of life and increased mortality.
 Seeking help is not a sign of weakness; it is a sign of courage and strength.
 You deserve to live your best possible life.

 The best place to start when seeking care is with your primary care doctor, who can provide initial mental health screenings and referrals to mental health specialists.
-Other resources include the National Institute of Mental Health and the 988 Suicide & Crisis Lifeline, which can put you in touch with a mental health counselor 24/7.
+Other resources include the National Institute of Mental Health and the 988 Suicide & Crisis Lifeline, Call or text 988 and be put in touch with a mental health counselor 24/7.
 This hotline can also refer you to treatments and services in your area.